 - In "Chaos Theory", the crew investigate a missing coed who eventually turns up dead.
 Although they uncover several other crimes along the way, the girl's death is actually an accident caused by a confluence of unlikely events.
-To make this even more dramatic, the coed's parents refuse to believe that her death was caused by coincidences even with all of the evidence that says so and storm off Grissom's office swearing they will keep seeking the answers by themselves while Gil is distraught.
+To make this even more dramatic, the coed's parents refuse to believe that her death was caused by coincidences even with all of the evidence that says so and storm out of Grissom's office swearing they will keep seeking the answers by themselves while Gil is distraught.

 - One episode involves the investigation of a woman found dead in a boat.
 It later comes out that she died by accident.
 But when they go to tell her husband this, they find that he's already murdered her lover, believing him responsible for her death.

-- CSI: NY: In "The Fall", after spending the whole episode researching the dozens of people who would have wanted to kill a truly big asshole of a studio executive, the investigators figure out that his death (fall off his balcony) was not a murder, but an accident that happened when he was eating from a stash of chocolates that was hidden there (his wife had forced him on a diet) and lost his footing.
+- In "The Fall", after spending the whole episode researching the dozens of people who would have wanted to kill a truly big asshole of a studio executive, the investigators figure out that his death (fall off his balcony) was not a murder, but an accident that happened when he was eating from a stash of chocolates that was hidden there (his wife had forced him on a diet) and lost his footing.

-- The FBI: In "The Insolents", a man is shot dead in his locked cabin, with only one obvious suspect.
+- The F.B.I.: In "The Insolents", a man is shot dead in his locked cabin, with only one obvious suspect.
 However, it is eventually revealed that the victim was planning murder but changed his mind and threw his gun away.
 The gun hit the wall and discharged; shooting him in the heart.

-- Jonathan Creek: In "The Reconstituted Corpse", a new wardrobe is delivered to Maddy's flat.
+- In "The Reconstituted Corpse", a new wardrobe is delivered to Maddy's flat.
 After seeing that it is empty she gets it up to her flat only to find the dead body of a murder suspect inside it.
 This turns out to a case of Time-Delayed Death, as the victim had suffered a blow to the head earlier.
 She had hidden in the wardrobe while it was being carried up the stairs, but expired from a slow bleed on the brain from the earlier blow.

 - In Life on Mars (2006), a mill worker is found dead with a horrible slash across his chest after working late one night.
 The investigation points to a foreman with a grudge — the victim was threatening to become a whistleblower about the poor working conditions and state of the machinery, and if such things became public knowledge, it could cause the mill to shut down, with the loss of hundreds of jobs.
 The foreman confesses, but something doesn't add up.
 A close inspection of the machine next to where the victim was found reveals that it has a brand new drive belt - the other machines on the floor do not.
 It turns out that the belt broke, the loose end slashing the worker open.
 The foreman got in early the next day and covered it up by fitting a new belt and reporting the accidental death as a murder in an attempt to prevent the mill from closing.

-- In the Psych episode "Any Given Friday Night", the victim of the week is a football player who was apparently killed by Russian gangsters to whom he owed money, based on the fact that he received a threatening text on the day he died.
+- In the Psych episode "Any Given Friday Night", the Victim of the Week is a football player who was apparently killed by Russian gangsters to whom he owed money, based on the fact that he received a threatening text on the day he died.
 Except that when Shawn and Gus investigate, they realize that the football player was already dead when the text was sent.
 Closer investigation reveals that he'd died in an ATV accident.
 Three of his teammates had been there, and they staged the supposed murder to cover up the fact that their off-roading jaunt was in violation of the morality clause in their contracts.